-In September 2013 the Council approved a comprehensive 10 year programme of employment land acquisition, servicing and development to support the Council objectives of attracting investment and supporting businesses across Perth and Kinross.
+In September 2013, the Council approved a comprehensive 10 year programme of employment land acquisition, servicing and development to support the Council objectives of attracting investment and supporting businesses across Perth and Kinross.
 The programme (CPIP 2013-23) which is funded through sales receipts from sites and properties sold to developers and businesses has delivered 9.15ha of business land to support company growth since inception in 2013.
 The latest priorities and revised programme was approved by the SP&R Committee on 29 November 2017 (Report 17/390), which included a review of the approach to ensure effective delivery of corporate property development and investment activities.
-The CPIP is kept under regular review by the Estates & Commercial Investment Team and the Director (Environment) through the SP&R capital monitoring process and appropriate committee approval is sought regarding land and property disposals with an impact on the revenue budget.
+The CPIP is kept under regular review by the Estates & Commercial Investment Team and the Executive Director (Housing & Environment) through the SP&R capital monitoring process and appropriate committee approval is sought regarding land and property disposals with an impact on the revenue budget.
+A report with an updated CPIP will be submitted to the Strategic Policy Resources Committee in 2019.

-Housing Revenue Account (non-housing) - There is no general presumption in favour of the disposal of investment properties held on the Housing Revenue Account (HRA) and the Interim Director (Housing & Community Safety) is consulted prior to the consideration of disposal of any HRA assets to allow consultation in accordance with current Housing Legislation to be carried out.
+Housing Revenue Account (non-housing) - There is no general presumption in favour of the disposal of investment properties held on the Housing Revenue Account (HRA) and the Executive Director (Housing & Environment) is consulted prior to the consideration of disposal of any HRA assets to allow consultation in accordance with current Housing Legislation to be carried out.
 The same principles as applied to the rental income-generating portfolio will generally be applied to the HRA portfolio.